 The fish arrived perfectly browned, swimming in sputtering butter and fresh parsley.
 Julia later described it as “a morsel of perfection.”

 In that moment, something clicked.
 She was 36 years old, and she had just discovered her life’s purpose.
+She called it “the most exciting meal of my life.”

 Paul Child was a sophisticated man who loved good food.
 He had lived in Paris before and appreciated fine cuisine.
 His enthusiasm for French food helped spark Julia’s interest.